<?xml version="1.0" encoding="utf-8"?>

 </description>

-<guid isPermaLink="true">http://operaphila.podomatic.com/entry/2013-02-05T14_34_38-08_00</guid>
+<guid isPermaLink="true">https://operaphila.podomatic.com/entry/2019-12-20T12_46_06-08_00</guid>

 <dc:creator>Opera Philadelphia</dc:creator>